FummiTaksi/ranking-app/README.md

 use devDB
 ````

-now you can query the db, for example
+now you can run queries, for example

 ```
 show collections